 No conversions rate is a common occurrence, and you should consider the right strategy to reduce its rate for every campaign.

-How to increase conversions by reducing low checkout rate
+How to increase conversions by reducing the low checkout rate

 While cart abandonment is not avoidable, it can be brought to the barest minimum.
 The cart abandonment rate for mobile e-commerce has kept increasing over the years.
 In 2019, it was 77%, and now, in 2021, it has increased by about 9%.
-But as they say prevention is better than cure, so let’s look at how to minimise cart abandonment:
+But as they say, prevention is better than cure, so let’s look at how to minimize cart abandonment: